A blockchain is a distributed database that holds all the transactions that have been executed among the participating parties.

-There are numerous opportunities in the Blockchain technology and this revolution has just begun.
+There are numerous opportunities in Blockchain technology and this revolution has just begun.

 Let us understand the working of Blockchain by going through how Bitcoin works since they both are linked intrinsically.
 In general, Blockchain technology is applicable to any digital asset transaction carried online.

-The present-day internet commerce is exclusively tied to third-party financial institutions who validate and safeguard transactions.
+The present-day internet commerce is exclusively tied to third-party financial institutions that validate and safeguard transactions.
 A certain fraud is predictable in online transactions leading to high transaction costs.

 Each transaction is broadcast to every node of the network and finally saved in the public ledger after verification.
 Every transaction is verified before entering it into the Public Ledger.
 Each node ensures two things before recording any transaction:

-Ownership of cryptocurrency by the sender (digital sign on private key).
+Ownership of cryptocurrency by the sender (digital sign on the private key).

-Ensure spender has enough cryptocurrency in the account; estimating every transaction made from his account.
+Ensure the spender has enough cryptocurrency in the account; estimating every transaction made from his account.

 In order to eradicate the problem, a mechanism has been developed wherein the entire Bitcoin network agrees regarding the order of transactions in a distributed system.

 Here comes the king of the show we have been talking about all along, the “Blockchain Technology”.
 The bitcoins order themselves in the form of blocks, which link among themselves in a chronological order to form what is called “Blockchain”.

 Each block holds transactions at a time.
 Every block carries the hash of the previous block.